 While I work for advertising clients, personal projects are an important part of the studio’s emphasis.
 Constantly shooting – it’s both exercise and learning to me – be it breaking down fitness movement with an examination of dance, or creating medical related exhibits for the nonprofit I founded.
 With Facing Light, our first project, Facing Chemo, has traveled to galleries spaces around the US and Europe, and it has been featured in publications on six continents.
 We recently completed a project called Seeing Blindness and are currently photographing athletes who are amputees.

 What else?
 I live on a ranch and my studio, in the barn, is a certified green business and is covered with solar panels.
-As an urban farmer, I tend to two bee hives, three goats, eight chickens, a pond full of koi, two golden retrievers, and a field of vegetables, oh, and the teenagers.
-I’m not sure which I prefer driving more, my Kubota tractor or my location Sprinter van.
+As an urban farmer, I tend to two bee hives, three goats, eight chickens, a pond full of koi, two golden retrievers, and a field of vegetables.
+With the twenty-somethings mostly out of the house these days, I'm am usually alternating between my Kubota tractor or my location Sprinter van.

 studio 415 252 7818